Mimnermus in Church

 Mimnermus in Church is a poem written by William Johnson Cory.

 Background

 William Johnson was an Eton College master and author of the lyrics to the "Eton Boating Song".
 He left Eton under suspicion of improper relations with students and added "Cory" to his name.
 He published a volume of homoerotic verse called Ionica.
 Mimnermus in Church contrasts the warm delights of actual life with the cold joys of a merely promised heaven.

+Richard Ollard wrote that the poem "expresses [Cory's] view of life better than anyone else can."